Intended for Healthcare Professionals

 • Pain at treatment site

-Tell your doctor right away if you get any of these signs and symptoms of herpes infection:
+Tell your doctor right away if you get any of the signs and symptoms of herpes infection, including but not limited to:

 • Eye pain, light sensitivity, discharge from the eyes, or blurry vision